The 10 Best Cardio Workouts for Men Over 40

 —60 seconds rest

-Everyone says cycling is the new golf, which is completely true: it’s a terrific group activity—for work or otherwise.
-But it’s also closest thing to pure cardiovascular exercise, where your effectiveness as a rider—and your endurance—is entirely defined by your heart’s ability to disperse blood throughout your body.
+Everyone says cycling is the new golf, which is completely true: it's a terrific group activity—for work or otherwise, and is one of the best cardio workouts for men over 40.
+But it's also the closest thing to pure cardiovascular exercise, where your effectiveness as a rider—and your endurance—is entirely defined by your heart's ability to disperse blood throughout your body.

 If you're serious about getting in the saddle, we recommend getting a proper bike fitting at your local bike shop.
 Cycling is great for your joints, but if you don't take your new steed isn't correctly anatomically aligned, it could throw your whole body out of whack—defeating the reason you got the bike in the first place—to improve your endurance, to build leg strength, to work your heart, and to scream down hills at 30+ miles an hour.